Gunboats/CS151-LibraryManagement-3Anchors/README.md

 ### References:
 ####JSON Library:
--Library Used: library.json
+-Package Used: org.json (from json-20231013.jar)
--Version: 20231013
+-Version: 20231013 release
--Description: A JSON library for storing book's data and admin user's data.
+-Description: A package with useful operations for reading and writing JSON files.
+From https://github.com/stleary/JSON-java

 ####Frame:
 * 1.Enter BookFrame: